ftl-mv-translation/ftl-mv-translation/docs/drill-for-locale-updates.md

 1. Go to the [Repository maintenance](https://weblate.hyperq.be/projects/ftl-multiverse/#repository) of the project.
 2. Click "Lock" to prevent further edits.
    > ### Why?
-   > Weblate is quite bad in merging the changes.
-There was a case in one of the relatively small edits where a file
+   > Weblate is quite bad at merging the changes.
+In one of the relatively smaller edits, a file was corrupted
-   > was corrupted (desynced from English) by Weblate because it tried to merge simultaneous edits from the site
+   > (desynced from English) by Weblate because it tried to merge simultaneous edits from the site
    > and the repository.
 3. Click "Maintenance" -> "Force synchronization" to commit the changes to Weblate's local repository.
    > ### Why?